 Normal?
 Festival of the Brain

-Co-curators of yearly arts & science/brain & wellbeing festival, Folkestone
+A co-curated yearly arts & science/brain & wellbeing festival in Folkestone

 But sometimes we hold on to thinking we need to know -

 which stops us connecting to each other, growing towards each other, and learning to know in new ways